Philadelphia Arts and Letters: Murals, Melville, and Magnificent Meals

 The Jewelry Box, on Towey Center, Mural Arts Tour, Philadelphia PA

-The Philadelphia Mural Arts Program has overseen the creation of over 3,800 pieces of art painted on sides of buildings.
+The Mural Arts Philadelphia Program has overseen the creation of over 4,000 pieces of art painted on sides of buildings.
 Of those, 2,000 are still viewable by the public, making this collection the “World’s Largest Outdoor Art Gallery.”
+Take a Mural Arts Tour of your choosing (most are walking tours – at least one self-guided) to learn more about each one.

 In Loving Memory Mural Philadelphia PA